KennyVilella/soil_dynamics_cpp/docs/utils.rst

 Determine whether soil should be updated
 ----------------------------------------

-The function :code:`CheckBucketMovement` can be used before the soil update to verify whether the soil should be updated.
+The function :code:`CheckBodyMovement` can be used before the soil update to verify whether the soil should be updated.
-This function calculates the distance travelled by the six bucket corners since the last soil update.
+This function calculates the distance travelled by the six body corners since the last soil update.
 If the maximum distance is lower than 50% of the cell size (vertical AND lateral), then the function returns :code:`false` and the soil should not be updated, otherwise the function returns :code:`true`.

 Note that if the distance is larger than twice the cell size (vertical OR lateral), a warning is sent mentioning that the integrity of the simulation cannot be guaranteed.